PCON-Hacktoberfest-2022/ClockSet-v1/README.md

 # Chrome_Extension

-## This Chrome Extension is build to track the time and the Upcoming Contests on different Coding platform
+## This Chrome Extension is built to track the time and the Upcoming Contests on different Coding platform

-## Currently it has Leetcode only but all the other platform can be linked using Kontest API or the platform's own API.
+## Currently it has Leetcode only but all the other platforms can be linked using Kontest API or the platform's own API.

 # The moto of this repo is to make changes in :-
 1. UI to make it more Clear & Attractive